Dritan Abazović: Political career

-Opposition
+Opposition (2012–2020)

 Abazović was one of the founders of the social liberal political party Positive Montenegro in 2012.
 At the 2012 Montenegrin parliamentary election, the party won 7 out of 81 seats, leading to Abazović becoming the youngest member of the new convocation of the Parliament of Montenegro.

 In 2014, following a split in the party, Abazović left Positive Montenegro, serving as an independent MP before joining the newly founded United Reform Action (URA) in 2015.
 He is currently the president of URA and served as one of its parliamentary representatives from 2015 to 2020.

 In June 2020, delegates from thirty-eight European countries voted at the XXXI Congress to admit Civic Movement URA to the European Green Party, making Civic Movement URA the first opposition party in independent Montenegro to join a family of European parties.

 On 11 July 2020, the Civic Movement URA decided to run independently, presenting its centre-left election platform under the name In Black and White.
 The list was led by independent candidates, including well known journalist and activist Milka Tadić, several university professors, journalists, civil society and NGO activists.
 Abazović was the ballot carrier of the list, as the leader of URA.
 The URA electoral list also included one representative of the Bosniak minority interests SPP party, as well as several minor local initiatives.

 The 2020 parliamentary elections in Montenegro achieved the first democratic change of government in the history of the country.
 Abazović's electoral list won four mandates, which proved to be crucial in unseating the Democratic Party of Socialists (DPS) led by Milo Đukanović after 30 years.
 Abazović, on behalf of URA, and the leaders of the lists For the Future of Montenegro and Peace is Our Nation, Zdravko Krivokapić and Aleksa Bečić, agreed during a meeting on several principles on which the future government would rest, including the formation of an expert government, a continuation of the European Union accession process, the fight against corruption and overcoming the polarization of Montenegrin society.
 They invited minority parties of Bosniaks and Albanians, wishing to form a large coalition government, which the minority parties would ultimately decline.
 After the election, Abazović's interview with Professor Kenneth Morrison was published by the London School of Economics and Political Science (LSE).